jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 three new zero\-day vulnerabilities being exploited in the wild.
 Two F5 Big IP vulnerabilities were being attacked within five days of release of security advisories and patches.
 Chrome browser and multiple Apple products patched zero\-day vulnerabilities.
+The Chinese APT, Mustang Panda, conducted cyberespionage campaigns targeting organizations in the Philippines and western Pacific Rim region.
+December
-The Chinese APT, Mustang Panda, conducted cyberespionage campaigns targeting organizations in the Philippines and western Pacific Rim region.The Cyber Av3ngers, a hacktivist TA affiliated with the Islamic Revolutionary Guard Corps (IRGC), took responsibility for defacing workstations at Pennsylvanias Municipal Water Authority of Aliquippa.
+The Cyber Av3ngers, a hacktivist TA affiliated with the Islamic Revolutionary Guard Corps (IRGC), took responsibility for defacing workstations at Pennsylvanias Municipal Water Authority of Aliquippa.
 The TA reportedly hit multiple water utility companies in the United States by targeting Unitronics PLC devices.
 Ukraines largest mobile operator, Kyivstar, was hit by a cyberattack that left its system infrastructure